Resample 1-D table data using splines

 sample1d reads a multi-column ASCII [or binary] data set from file [or standard input] and interpolates the time-series or spatial profile at locations where the user needs the values.
 The user must provide the column number of the independent (monotonically increasing or decreasing) variable, here called time (it may of course be any type of quantity) when that is not the first column in data set.
 Equidistant or arbitrary sampling can be selected.
 All columns are resampled based on the new sampling interval.
 Several interpolation schemes are available, in addition to a smoothing spline which trades off misfit for curvature.
 Extrapolation outside the range of the input data is not supported.

-- This is one or more ASCII [of binary, see -bi] files with one column containing the independent time variable (which must be monotonically in/de-creasing) and the remaining columns holding other data values.
+This is one or more ASCII [of binary, see -bi] files with one column containing the independent time variable (which must be monotonically in/de-creasing) and any number of optional columns holding other data values.
 If no file is provided, sample1d reads from standard input.

-- For track resampling (if -T…unit is set) we can select how this is to be performed.
+For track resampling (if -T…unit is set) we can select how this is to be performed.
 Append f to keep original points, but add intermediate points if needed; note this selection does not necessarily yield equidistant points [Default], m as f, but first follow meridian (along y) then parallel (along x), p as f, but first follow parallel (along y) then meridian (along x), r to resample at equidistant locations; input points are not necessarily included in the output, and R as r, but adjust given spacing to fit the track length exactly.
-Finally, append +l if distances should be measured along rhumb lines (loxodromes).
+Finally, append +d to delete duplicate input records (identified by having no change in the time column, and +l if distances should be measured along rhumb lines (loxodromes).
+Note: Calculation mode for loxodromes is spherical, hence -je cannot be used in combination with +l.

-- Select native binary format for primary input.
+Select native binary format for primary table input.
 [Default is 2 (or at least the number of columns implied by -T)].

 - -e[~]“pattern” | -e[~]/regexp/[i] (more …)